-Philadelphia, PA - Philadelphians love a hot dogs.
-Face it you cant turn the corner in Center City with out seeing a hot dog cart.
+Philadelphia, PA - Philadelphians love hot dogs.
+Face it you cant turn the corner in Center City without seeing a hot dog cart.
 Across the country, people on average eat 70 franks each year.
-Although consumers do "relish" their dogs at certain events-baseball games, barbecues, picnics, etc.-hot dogs are a favorite dinnertime meal for the family or a quick convenient snack when on the go.
+Although consumers do "relish" their dogs at certain events-baseball games, barbecues, picnics, etc.-hot dogs are a favorite dinnertime meal for the family or a quick, convenient snack when on the go.
 Quite simply, hot dogs are a staple of the American diet.

-When it comes to preparing a great-tasting hot dog, how you cook and dress it isn't as important as the frank you choose.
-Besides the traditional all-beef variety, there are hot dogs for every taste bud, including turkey for the health conscious or ones with robust flavors that are perfect for the grill, such as the new Grill Master franks.
+When it comes to preparing a great-tasting hot dog, how you cook and dress, it isn't as crucial as the frank you choose.
+Besides the traditional all-beef variety, there are hot dogs for every taste bud, including turkey for the health-conscious or ones with robust flavors that are perfect for the grill, such as the new Grill Master franks.

 - DO prepare the grill by coating the rack with vegetable oil or cooking spray.
 This will prevent food from sticking and will ease cleanup.